joshuakyayi256/Ecommerce/README.md

 1. **Project Overview:**

-- Review the Figma design using the following link: (Click for link).
+- Review the Figma design using the following link: [Click for link](https://www.figma.com/file/eGZgj5EuT6Kv8MQWm8ANmg/Ecommerce-project?type=design&node-id=0-1&mode=design&t=2IGdXQOGbUFBSgVM-0).
 - Our task is to replicate the design as closely as possible using HTML and CSS.

 2. **Replication:**